 Farming Before Canada: The Harvest Season at Lawson Site

 Long before Canada and long before London, a thriving and vibrant village settled at this location.
 The inhabitants were busy throughout the year collecting the plants of each season and preparing for the winter, when fresh food was scarce.
 Agricultural plants were labour intensive, but provided a reliable food source for year-round consumption and the harvest time of year that was one of the busiest.
-The air around the village would have been thick with wood smoke, roasted food and the sound of busy voices, ceremonial songs, reunited laughter, barking dogs and chopping wood.
+The air around the village would have been thick with the smell of wood smoke and roasted food and the sound of busy voices, ceremonial songs, reunited laughter, barking dogs and chopping wood.

 As you celebrate the harvest this season, remember that these foods and this season have been celebrated since a time immemorial.